artsandmetaphysics/goodlifeodyssey/_notes/ancient-greece.md

 ## Greek Dark Age

 - c.
-1100 All of the major Myceneaen palaces, except Athens, were destroyed
+1100 All major Myceneaen palaces except Athens destroyed
 - The Greek Dark Age is darker than then Medieval Dark Age
 - Population decline, poverty, greatly decreased trade
 - Quality of pottery and other goods greatly decreased
 - Stopped writing in Linear B; no literary sources
-- Myceneaens culture and religion passed down orally
+- Myceneaen culture and religion passed down orally
 - Art has geometric patterns
 - c.
 900 - 800 Population growth and adoption of Iron tools and weapons
 - c.
 800 Adopt the Phoenician alphabet
 - c.
-776 First Olympic games---competition between individual naked athletes
+776 First Olympics---competition between individual naked athletes
 - c.
 750 - 700 Homer and Hesiod write epic poems
 - Later Greeks did not know much about their Mycenaean past

 ## Greek Archaic Age

+- Art-historians thought Greek art from this period was old-fashioned, or archaic, compared to the classical age
 - Population growth
-- Rise of the Polis
+- Rise of the Polis, a political, social, and religious organization of a city and surrounding areas
-- Colonization
+- Political systems included monarchies, oligarchies, tyrants, and early forms of democracy
+- c.
+750 - 500 Greek's colonize the Mediterranean and Black Seas; "Frogs around a pond"
+- c.
+600 chattel slavery is the norm

 ## Greek Classical Age